RussellDash332/kattis/README.md

     + [**template.cpp**](https://github.com/RussellDash332/kattis/tree/main/templates/template.cpp) is a much better and faster version than [**template-old.cpp**](https://github.com/RussellDash332/kattis/tree/main/templates/template-old.cpp).
 I will use the former from now on.

 That's all for now. 😊
-> NB: Can you guess what the three logos on the header stand for?